Philadelphia high school student denied diploma after dancing across stage, viral video shows

 “Lots of schools do this, and have done it for years!” one viewer wrote.
 “You have a short time to do the ceremony, and if there was a celebration after each child, you would be there all day.
 You can’t read the next name if there is [noise].
 We have to stop making excuses for our kids.”

-The School District of Philadelphia, of which Girls’ High belongs, has since expressed its disapproval of the school administration’s actions.
+The School District of Philadelphia, to which Girls’ High belongs, has since expressed its disapproval of the school administration’s actions.

 “The District does not condone the withholding of earned diplomas based on family members cheering for their graduates,” a spokesperson wrote in a statement shared with McClatchy News.
 “We apologize to all the families and graduates who were impacted and are further looking into this matter to avoid it happening in the future.”